Identitry/home-ops/docs/specification.md

 #### Storage/Networking

 - Cozy NFS Driver - For being able to connect to storage on truenas-stor. ✅
-- Media NFS PVs (Read write/Read Only) ✅
+- Media NFS PVs (Read Write/Read Only) ✅
-- Minio (on truenas-stor) For backups.
+- Minio (on truenas-stor when it has been updated) For backups.

 #### Web Publishing